narthur/beeminder-wiki/integrations.md

 ### Task Managers, ToDo-Lists

+- [Boss as a Service](https://bossasaservice.life/) - Informal integration possible by giving a Beeminder goal URL to your boss, described in [this blog post][https://blog.beeminder.com/baas/]
 - Commits.to - by @yebyenw see [this thread](https://forum.beeminder.com/t/simplest-commitbee-open-source/5232) and the
   [GitHub repo](https://github.com/kingdonb/simplest-commitbee)
 - Complice - [by Complice](https://complice.co/features#beeminder),